Cyprian Kizito Lwanga: Background and education

 Lwanga was born on 19 January 1953 at Kyabakadde Village, in Naggalama Parish, in present-day Mukono District in the Buganda Region of Uganda, within the Diocese of Lugazi.

 Lwanga attended Kyabakadde Primary School.
 He entered Nyenga Seminary in 1964.
-Between 1972 and 1974, he studied at Katigondo National Major Seminary, in present-day Kalungu District.
-He then studied Theology at Ggaba National Seminary, in Kampala.
+Between 1972 and 1974, he studied Philosophy at Katigondo National Major Seminary, in present-day Kalungu District.
+He then studied Theology at Ggaba National Major Seminary, in Kampala.
 In 1979, he joined the University of Clermont-Ferrand in France, where he studied administration and languages, with particular emphasis on administration.
 Later, he studied at Pontifical University of the Holy Cross in Rome, where in 1994, he earned a doctorate in Canon Law.

 Priest

 Lwanga was ordained a priest on 8 April 1978 at Rubaga Cathedral by Cardinal Emmanuel Kiwanuka Nsubuga.
 He served as a priest of Kampala Archdiocese until 30 November 1996.

 Bishop

 Lwanga was appointed first bishop of the Diocese of Kasana-Luweero on 30 November 1996 and consecrated bishop on 1 March 1997 at Kasana-Luweero, by Cardinal Emmanuel Wamala, Archbishop of Kampala, assisted by Bishop Joseph Bernard Louis Willigers, Bishop of Jinja and Bishop Paul Lokiru Kalanda, Bishop of Fort Portal.

-On 19 August 2006, Lwanga was appointed the third Archbishop of the Archdiocese of Kampala and was installed as the third Archbishop of Kampala on 30 September 2006 at Rubaga Cathedral, succeeding Cardinal Emmanuel Wamala, who resigned.
+On 19 August 2006, Lwanga was appointed the third Archbishop of the Archdiocese of Kampala and was installed as the third Archbishop of Kampala on 30 September 2006 at Rubaga Cathedral, succeeding Cardinal Emmanuel Wamala, who retired.

 On 2 February 2020, Lwanga issued a decree that Catholics in the archdiocese of Kampala could only receive Holy Communion on the tongue and not on the hand.